Slum clearance in India: Impact

 Clearance of slums for economic redevelopment often overlooks the human cost and impact on the break-up of communities.
 Outcry from the public has been long-standing and a report published by advocacy groups show evictions have violated government guidelines.
-Whereas slums have their own resources, including water and electricity, it is not uncommon for communities moved to new settlements to have to wait years for running water.
-Food, such as vegetables and rice can cost around double the price than near slum settlements, while reduced transport links make it harder for people to travel, particularly for work.
+Even after getting evicted and relocated from their slums, there was no guarantee on the quality of their new housing or their access to public utilities.
+They may have to wait several years before getting any sort of such resources.
+Food, such as vegetables and rice can cost around or more than double the price than near or in slum settlements, while reduced transport links makes it harder for people to travel, particularly for work.

 Communities that are well established in slums are dispersed and relocated to new settlements, often mixed with families from other slums.
-In one new development, families from different settlements were rehoused into a single building, combining people with differing customs and cultures that created unfamiliarity and distrust.
+In one new development, families from different settlements were rehoused into a single building.
+Combining people with differing customs and cultures created unfamiliarity and distrust.

 Throughout 2018, authorities were demolishing an average of 114 houses per day, affecting 23 people on average per hour, which across the whole year amounted to over 41,700 homes and an estimated 200,000 people, although no official data exists on evictions.
 Evictions and clearance of slums became a core issue in the lead-up to the 2019 Indian general election.